artluai/spoolcast/ASSET_RULES.md

 - prefer assets that are easy to preview and reuse

 Do not search for overly similar replacements if the goal is contrast between beats.

+## Provenance Rules

+Every non-local asset should record:
+- original source URL
+- source kind
+- local saved path
+- preview path if generated

+If provenance is missing:
+- the asset stage is incomplete

 ## AI Rules